DukeRobotics/robosub-ros/foxglove/README.md

 - `call-service-panel`: Example panel to call services
 - `publish-topic-panel`: Example panel to publish topics
 - `subscribe-topic-panel`: Example panel to subscribe to topics and see the raw message feed
+- `toggle-controls-panel`: Panel to toggle controls on/off
+- `system-status-panel`: Panel that displays system usage of the onboard computer
+- `sensors-status-panel`: Panel that displays the connected/disconnected status of Oogway's sensors

 ### Layouts
 - `controls-monitor.json`: 6 graphs for each control axis (x, y, z, roll, pitch, yaw) plotting setpoint and control effort against time.
 Used to test responsiveness of robot during PID tuning.

+## Local Dependencies
+Shared components and styles are located in the `shared` directory.

+- `theme`: Duke Robotics MUI Theme

 ## Contributing
 ### Creating a New Extension